HD 63454

 HD 63454, formally named Ceibo, is a star located in the southern circumpolar constellation Chamaeleon near the border with Mensa.
 To see the star, one needs a small telescope because it has an apparent magnitude of 9.36, which is below the limit for naked eye visibility.
 The object is located relatively close at a distance of 123 light-years based on Gaia DR3 parallax measurements but is receding with a heliocentric radial velocity of 33.8 km/s.
 At its current distance, HD 63454's brightness is diminished by two tenths of a magnitude due to interstellar dust.
 It has an absolute magnitude of +6.68.

 Properties

 HD 63454 has a stellar classification of K3 V(k), indicating that it is a K-type main-sequence star with some infilling of the calcium K and H lines.
-It has 79% the mass of the Sun and 80% the Sun's radius.
+It has 80% the mass of the Sun and 80% the Sun's radius.
 It radiates 28.7% the luminosity of the Sun from its photosphere at an effective temperature of 4840 K, giving it an orange hue.
-HD 63454 has a solar metallicity and is estimated to 1.52 billion years old, a third the age of the Sun.
+HD 63454 has a solar metallicity and is estimated to be about one billion years old, a third the age of the Sun.
 It spins modestly with a projected rotational velocity of 2.6 km/s.